 The Company has adopted comprehensive systems of control and accountability as the basis for the administration of corporate governance.
-The Board is committed to administering the policies and procedures with openness and integrity, pursuing the true spirit of corporate governance commensurate with the Company's needs.
-To the extent they are applicable, the Company has adopted the Eight Essential Corporate Governance Principles and Best Practice Recommendations ("Recommendations") as published by ASX Corporate Governance Council.
+The Board is committed to administering the policies and procedures with openness and integrity, pursuing the true spirit of corporate governance commensurate with the Companys needs.
+To the extent they are applicable, the Company has adopted the Eight Essential Corporate Governance Principles and Best Practice Recommendations (Recommendations+) as published by ASX Corporate Governance Council.
+All these practices, unless otherwise stated, were in place for the entire year.

-The Company's Corporate Governance policies and its Securities Trading Policy are available on the Company's website.
-As the Company's activities develop in size, nature and scope, the size of the Board and the implementation of additional corporate governance structures will be given further consideration.
+The Companyos Corporate Governance policies and its Securities Trading Policy are available on the Companyos website.
+As the Companyos activities develop in size, nature and scope, the size of the Board and the implementation of additional corporate governance structures will be given further consideration.
+Unless otherwise stated, the policies below were in effect during the year ended 30 June 2014.